 I like to think of this akin to knocking over a set of dominos, with step 1 giving that initial push, and step 3 propagating that knock to all of the natural numbers.

-We begin with 1., considering the case when $n=1$.
+- We begin by considering the case when $n=1$.
 On the left hand side, we see:

 $\therefore$ true for $n=1$.